MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

        }
    };

-To share it with other applications, it must pass the instance to some registry owned by the Kernel (see
+In order to share the instance with other applications, the provider application must register the instance with some registry owned by the Kernel (see :ref:`Communication between Kernel and Feature <kernel_service_registry>` for details).
+For example, using the ``ServiceRegistry``:
-:ref:`Kernel service registry <kernel_service_registry>`).
-For example,
-using the ``SharedServiceRegistry``:

 .. code:: java

-   SharedServiceFactory.getSharedServiceRegistry().register(MyInterface.class, myInstance);
+   ServiceFactory.getServiceRegistry().register(MyInterface.class, myInstance);

 Retrieve and Use a Proxy of a Shared Interface Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The consumer application can then retrieve the instance from the Kernel registry.
-For example, using the ``SharedServiceRegistry``:
+For example, using the ``ServiceRegistry``:

 .. code:: java

-   MyInterface otherAppInstance = SharedServiceFactory.getSharedServiceRegistry().getService(MyInterface.class);
+   MyInterface otherAppInstance = ServiceFactory.getServiceRegistry().getService(MyInterface.class);
    // otherAppInstance is actually an instance of the proxy class owned by the consumer application

 And it can call the interface methods transparently.
 For example: